-A private sewer lateral (PSL) is the pipe that connects your home’s plumbing to the publicly-owned sanitary sewer line, usually located under your street.
-This crucial pipe carries all of the waste water from your home to the sewer, including everything washed down your sink or flushed down your toilet.
-From there, sewage is transported to a treatment facility.
+A private sewer lateral (PSL) is the pipe that connects your home’s plumbing to the municipal sanitary sewer line, usually located under the street in front of your house.
+This essential pipe carries the wastewater from your home to the sewer, including everything that washes down the sink or flushes down the toilet.
+From there, sewage is transported to a wastewater treatment facility.

-Sometimes referred to as “side sewers,” private sewer laterals consist of two main parts:
+Sometimes referred to as “side sewers,” private sewer laterals consist of two primary elements:

-- The upper sewer lateral – The length of pipe closer to the home, including the area from the building cleanout to the sidewalk area.
+- The upper sewer lateral – The section of pipe closer to the home, including the area from the building cleanout to the sidewalk area.

-- The lower sewer lateral – The length of pipe closer to the street, including the area from the sidewalk’s curb cleanout to the public sewer main.
+- The lower sewer lateral – The section of pipe closer to the street, including the area from the sidewalk’s curb cleanout to the public sewer main.

-As the PSL term may suggest, a private sewer lateral is the responsibility of the private property owner.
-In many cases, a homeowner is solely responsible for the upper lateral connection (in Alameda, Albany and Berkeley, CA, for example).
-However, in many locations in the Bay area (Oakland being one), property owners are responsible for both the upper and lower lateral.
+As the term suggests, a private sewer lateral is the responsibility of the private property owner.
+In many cases, a homeowner is solely responsible for the upper lateral connection (in Alameda, Albany, and Berkeley, California for example).
+However, in San Francisco Bay Area many cities (like Oakland for instance), property owners are responsible for both the upper and lower laterals.

-The condition of your private sewer lateral will determine where your home’s waste water goes, as well as whether or not ground water and/or rain runoff is allowed to enter the pipe.
+The condition of your private sewer lateral determines where your home’s wastewater ends up – as well as whether groundwater or rain runoff is able to enter the sewer lateral pipe.

-Pipe failure usually comes in the form of cracks or blockages in the pipe.
-Common causes of sewer lateral failure include:
+Failure usually starts with cracks or blockages in the pipe.
+Common causes of sewer lateral failure:

 - Shifting soil